esonic/sshz/README.md

 # SSHZ

-A command line tool wraps ssh client and adds rz/sz support for windows terminal in WSL.
+A command line tool wraps ssh client and adds rz/sz support for Windows Terminal in WSL.

 ## Prerequisite